Now that we’ve found another planet that is “just like Earth” the question is coming up: Is it populated?

 Basically, unless they think our culture is the bee’s knees, any intelligent alien species is going to avoid us like the plague we are.

 Even if the Aliens just need a new world to colonize, they have better options than Earth.
-Assuming intelligent life sticks around on Earth until the oceans boil away in billion years, intelligent life was only on Earth for half of it’s habitable time.
+Assuming intelligent life sticks around on Earth until the oceans boil away in four billion years, intelligent life was only on Earth for half of it’s habitable time.
 That means there are other worlds to move their civilization to that don’t require them to deal with pesky indigenous intelligent species.